parrotdance/paroflow/README.md

 # Paroflow

-Paroflow is a simple flow-chart builder which work with `D3.js`.
+Paroflow is a simple flow-chart builder which works with `D3.js` and SVG.

 ```
 # Project setup